Covariance Estimation for Matrix-valued Data: Introduction

 To account for the separability assumption when estimating the covariance of matrix-valued data, a class of methods were proposed in the literature, all based on assuming a matrix normal distribution for the data.
-This idea was first proposed by \citet*{Dawid1981}, and then explored by \citet*{Dutilleul1999} as they introduced an iterative algorithm for maximum likelihood estimation. \citet*{Werner2008} developed two alternative estimation methods and derived the Cram\'{e}r-Lower bound for the problem in a compact form. \citet*{Lu2005} and \citet*{Mitchell2006} developed likelihood ratio tests for separability of the covariance matrices.
+This idea was first proposed by \citet*{Dawid1981}, and then explored by \citet*{Dutilleul1999} as they introduced an iterative algorithm for maximum likelihood estimation. \citet*{Werner2008} developed two alternative estimation methods and derived the Cram\'{e}r-Lower bound for the problem in a compact form.
 Beyond the matrix case, \citet*{Galecki1994} and \citet*{Hoff2011} considered separable covariance matrices estimation for tensor data under the tensor normal model.
-To summarize, all the aforementioned methods rely heavily on the matrix normal distribution assumption since their estimation and testing procedures are obtained using maximum likelihood estimation (MLE).
+To summarize, all the aforementioned methods rely heavily on the matrix normal distribution assumption since their estimation procedures are obtained using maximum likelihood estimation (MLE).
 Moreover, these methods can only handle the matrices with fixed dimensions, especially for the development of asymptotic theory.
 It remains unclear how those methodologies can be generalized under realistic situations where the data do not satisfy a matrix normal distribution (or any presumed distribution) and how the asymptotic theory works for matrices with high dimensions.